Social Media Marketing Overview: What It Is and How to Use It

 Social Media Photo and Video Sharing

-One of the most popular types of social media sites are the photo and video sharing services.
+One of the most popular types of social media sites is the photo and video sharing services.
 Even though social networking sites like Facebook allow users to upload photos and videos, the standalone services are still immensely popular.

 The most popular social media platform for uploading photos is Instagram and the most popular site for sharing videos is YouTube.
 Pinterest is also becoming a huge website for sharing pictures.
 If you're in an especially visually based niche you'll definitely want to use Pinterest to drive more website traffic.